 - The correct passport photo size is 2 x 2 inches (51 x 51 mm);

-- Head is between 1 inch and 1 3/8 inches (25mm – 35mm) from the bottom of the chin to the top of the head.
+- Your face must be between 1 inch and 1 3/8 inches (25mm – 35mm) from the bottom of the chin to the top of the head.

 - The background must be plain white or off-white without shadows.

 - Take your photo in front of a white or off-white background instead of cropping out the background.